Jon is Head of Operations for Shaw Trust and our latest Fellow. Find out more about Jon here

 Recording your CPD

-The IEP has developed a new method for members to record their CPD activities.
-A monthly CPD Training Programme designed for frontline staff, attending IEP events and our 'Endorsed by IEP Induction Pack enables members to earn CPD points through online surveys and exams.
+The IEP has developed a method for members to record their CPD activities.
+Attending IEP Events and the IEP Accredited Sector Induction designed for frontline staff that enables members to earn CPD points through completion of our specialist modules.